 - 1. Foster the development of official NARST affiliations with other organizations. - 2.
-Receive and evaluate all nominations for NARST to become an Organizational Member, consider all applications for organizations to become NARST affiliates, and make a recommendation to the NARST Board.
+Evaluate all nominations for NARST to become an Organizational Member, consider all applications for organizations to become NARST affiliates, and make a recommendation to the NARST Board.
 Nominations should include a letter from the governing body of the nominated society indicating that society's mission, their reasons for seeking association with NARST, and specific ways such association will benefit the respective societies. - 3.
-In collaboration with the Policy Strand (15) co-sponsor one or more relevant policy sessions/workshops at the NARST annual meeting.
+In collaboration with the Policy, Reform, and Program Evaluation Strand (15) co-sponsor one or more relevant policy sessions/workshops at the NARST annual meeting.

-- 1. EPRC members work with the EPRC Chair and the NARST board to develop Affiliations (through writing memoranda of understanding with potential Affiliates, communicating with the potential Affiliate's leadership, pursuing the completion of paperwork, etc.).
+- 1. EPRC members work with the EPRC Liaison and the NARST President to develop Affiliations (through writing memoranda of understanding with potential Affiliates, communicating with the potential Affiliate's leadership, pursuing the completion of paperwork, etc.).
 EPRC members work to identify meaningful connections between NARST and the Affiliate organization(s), as appropriate for the type of Affiliation.
 This work is ongoing as needed. - 2.
-Participate in the evaluation of the International Science Education Recognition (ISER) event applications. - 3.
-EPRC members annually collaborate with members of the Policy Strand (15) to cosponsor one or more relevant policy sessions/workshops at the annual meeting.
-The sponsored sessions are due approximately October 1.
+Participate in the evaluation of the International Science Education Recognition (ISER) event applications, a process managed by the International Coordinator. - 3.
+EPRC members annually collaborate with members of the Policy, Reform, and Program Evaluation Strand (15) to co-sponsor one or more relevant policy sessions/workshops at the annual meeting.
+The sponsored sessions are due in September.